einarolafs/patient-cards-triage/README.md

-# Cardiolog Code Challenge | Patient cards Triage
+# Code Challenge | Patient cards Triage

 Please see the paramters for the challange [here](CHALLANGE_DESCRIPTION.md)